zdravkov/kendo-docs/api/web/tabstrip.md

 ### contentElement

-Obtains the DOM element representing a tab by its index in the **TabStrip**.
+Obtains the DOM element that encloses tab content by its tab index in the **TabStrip**.

+> **Important:** To remove the tab contents safely, use contentHolder to get the element to empty.

-#### Obtain the DOM element representing the first tab in a TabStrip
+#### Obtain the content element representing the first tab in a TabStrip

     var tabContent = $("#tabStrip").data("kendoTabStrip").contentElement(0);